Hello fellow creators or comic artists ‘in progress’!

 If you have a comic that is ready to meet its readers, the first thing you wanna ask yourself before reaching out to the web is: what am I doing this for?

 There is no wrong answer here.
-But there is a huge difference between creating a comic for your own amusement and creating a comic with the hope of becoming the next Batman.
+But there is a huge difference between creating a comic for your own amusement and creating a comic with the hope of becoming the next Neil Gaiman.

-If you’re planning to make some comics just for fun you probably wanna hang out on social media and see if other people enjoy it and that is awsome, go for it!
+If you’re planning to make some comics just for fun, you probably wanna hang out on social media and see if other people enjoy it too and that is awesome, go for it!

-But if you’re creating something you really believe could get big (or that you plan to make big), I would suggest you prepare a little bit.
+But if you’re creating something you really believe could get big (or that you plan to make big), I would suggest you plan a little bit ahead.

 Many artists won’t agree with what I’m going to say next, but I have a business consultant background and for me comics are just like any other business.
 Any time a client would come to me saying they wanted to make a website for their company, I would always suggest to make sure to claim their identity.